kriskrisk/interpreter_v_1_0/README.md

-# Interpreter for the language C-H
+# Interpreter for the C-H language

 C-H is a language designed by me as a university project.
 It's similar to C in terms of syntax.
 The main difference is that C-H is interpreted rather than compiled.
 Furthermore it is a scripting language.
-This project is an interpreter for language C-H. Examples of syntax can be found in `.in` files in `good` directory.
+This project is an interpreter for C-H language.
+Examples of syntax can be found in `.in` files in `good` directory.

 ## Features